strategineer/personal-website/content/tabletop/campaigns/tomorrow-never-dies.md

 **What group patrons might the players select as a group?
 Who might serve as their primary quest giver?**

 First Chief Elle of Owls, Head of Morale and Discipline for the Tomorrow Legion will be the one to send the Spec.
 Ops.
-Div.
-Gamma 9er on their first mission and she'll be the one they report to.
+Fireteam Gamma 9er on their first mission and she'll be the one they report to.
 But they'll be expected to help out around the Tomorrow Legion's base of operations Castle Refuge in any way they can.